Aarya-Musale/Python/README.md

 # Python Learning Journey 🐍

 Welcome to my Python repository!
-This repository documents my day-by-day progress, practice exercises, and code snippets as I build and strengthen my core Python programming skills—ranging from basic syntax to advanced concepts.
+This repository documents my day-by-day progress and code snippets as I build and strengthen my core Python programming skills—ranging from basic syntax to advanced concepts.

 ---